5 Best Biodegradable Golf Balls that Dissolve in Water

 Did Alex Weber Invent Ocean-Friendly Fish Food Golf Balls?

-No. However, The Plastic Pick-Up movement (started by Alex and her dad in 2016) has definitely sped up the development of eco-friendly golf balls.
+No. However, the Plastic Pick-Up movement (started by Alex and her dad in 2016) has definitely sped up the development of environmentally friendly golf balls.

 The Final Word